eddpeterson/theBucketList/Readme.md

 - leading distribution among frames

 * Use design created by Alexander # 16 hours
-* Accept terms of use for the website # 8 hours
+* Accept terms of use for the website.
+Read about different software licenses # 8 hours
 * Setup production email sender used by exception notificaitons and test it # 1 hour :user_name            => ENV['app_email_sender'],
 :password             => ENV['app_email_sender_password'],